Powell: Fed ‘not at all sure’ inflation will fade next year

 “We like to see wages move up,” Powell said.
 “At this point, we don’t see them moving up at a troubling rate that would that would tend to spark higher inflation, but that’s something we’re watching very carefully.”

-On Tuesday, Powell, who was nominated last week to a second four-year term by President Joe Biden, said he was ready to “retire” the use of the word “transitory” to describe inflation.
+On Tuesday, Powell said he was ready to “retire” the use of the word “transitory” to describe inflation.
 Instead, he said the “risk of higher inflation has increased.”

-Powell, in his remarks Tuesday, also elevated inflation-fighting to a more urgent priority than supporting job growth by noting that higher prices themselves threaten the economic recovery.
+Powell also on Tuesday elevated inflation-fighting to a more urgent priority than supporting job growth by noting that higher prices themselves threaten the economic recovery.
 A long period of growth, he said, is needed to regain the “great labor market” that existed before the pandemic.